-Wisconsin Physicians Service Insurance (WPS) ensures coverage for Wisconsin residents and employers top to bottom.
-The not-for-profit company provides managed care plans and related services to some 250,000 members under the WPS Health Insurance and Arise Health Plan brands.
+Wisconsin Physicians Service Insurance (WPS) ensures coverage for Wisconsin residents and employers.
+The not-for-profit company provides managed care plans and related services to its members under the WPS Health Insurance and Arise Health Plan brands.
 Group, family, and individual offerings include HMO, PPO, and high-deductible plans.
 WPS also administers the policies of supplemental Medicare (Part A and Part B) members across the US, as well as western region TRICARE for Life (dental and pharmacy benefit) members.
-Subsidiary EPIC Life Insurance provides ancillary product including life, disability, dental, and vision plans, while WPS Bank offers banking and finance services in Wisconsin.
+Subsidiary EPIC Life Insurance provides ancillary product including life, disability, dental, and vision plans, while WPS Community Bank offers banking and finance services in Wisconsin.

 WPS's network includes some 15,000 health care providers and 140 hospitals statewide, supported by regional offices across Wisconsin (located in Eau Claire, Green Bay, Madison, Milwaukee, and Wausau).
 The Aries Health Plan unit is based in Green Bay and focuses on markets in eastern and north-central Wisconsin.
 The company has additional administrative offices for its Medicare and TRICARE operations in other states as well.